Student Tuition, Fees, and Assessments

 The Registrar, or a designee, shall determine the initial state residence classification of each person at the time the person enters or re-enters the university.

 A person who is not satisfied with the determination of his/her state residence classification may request that the responsible official reconsider it.
 For the purposes of admission, the written request must be received by the Office of Admissions within 20 calendar days from the date of notification of state residency status.
-For the purposes of assessment of tuition, the written request must be received by the Office of Admissions by September 30 for the fall semester, February 15 for the spring semester, June 20 for the summer term, or some other date as set by the Office of Admissions.
+For the purposes of assessment of tuition, the written request must be received by the Office of the Registrar by September 1 for the fall semester, February 1 for the spring semester, June 1 for the summer term, or some other date as set by the Office of the Registrar.

 The request should include the Petition for Determination of Residency Status (available online and from the Office of Admissions) and all other materials that are applicable to the claim.
 The request and accompanying documentation will not be returned, and the person is advised to maintain a copy for his/her record.